jpane24/OVtool/README.md

 The `OVtool` can either take a vector of weights estimated using any method or a ps object produced by `TWANG` (Ridgeway et al., 2014).
-We begin walking through the OVtool by estimating weights using `ps()` from the `TWANG` package prior to running our outcome model using `outcome_model()`.
-The snippet of code belows walks through an example:
+We begin walking through the OVtool by estimating weights using `ps()` from the `TWANG` package prior to running the outcome model using `outcome_model()` from the `OVtool` package.
+The `outcome_model` function calls `svyglm` from the `survey` package in R to run the outcome model.
+The snipped of code below demonstrates how to specify your propensity score model and generate your propensity score weights using the `TWANG` package.

     ## Create Formula
     my_formula = as.formula(treat ~ eps7p_0 + sfs8p_0 + sati_0 + ada_0 + recov_0 +